Celiac Disease: Eating a Gluten-Free Diet

 Celiac disease is a problem some people have with foods that contain gluten.
 Gluten is a type of protein found in the grains wheat, barley, rye, and triticale (a wheat-rye cross).
 When a person with celiac disease eats gluten, it triggers an immune response that is not normal.
 This damages the small intestine.

 Symptoms of celiac disease can include gas, bloating, diarrhea, weight loss, fatigue, weakness, and vomiting.
 Stools may be bulky, loose, and more frequent.
 The damage to the intestine also makes it hard for your body to absorb vitamins, minerals, and other nutrients.
 This can lead to anemia or osteoporosis or both.

 This information can help you learn more about how to eat so you can manage your symptoms, prevent long-term problems, and still get the nutrition you need.

 If you have questions about following a gluten-free eating plan for celiac disease, talk to your doctor or dietitian.

 Return to topic:

-Gluten is found in wheat, rye, and barley.
+Gluten is found in wheat, barley, rye, and triticale (a wheat-rye cross).
 Common foods that contain gluten include:

-Some foods are labeled wheat-free, but this does not mean that they are gluten-free.
+Some foods are labeled wheat-free, but this doesn't mean that they are gluten-free.
 For example, some food labels list hydrolyzed vegetable protein.
 This sounds harmless, but this protein is often made from wheat and can contain a lot of gluten.